Prof Dawn Langdon

 She is a frequent contributor to international scientific meetings and committees and is a Trustee of the UK MS Trust, with whom she has authored the MS cognition website www.stayingsmart.org.uk.
 She is Co-Chair of MS in the 21st Century.

-Prof Dawn Langdon is speaking at these forthcoming events...
+Prof Dawn Langdon spoke at these On Demand events...